jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 <!-- IMAGE OF INTEL's MICROPROCESSOR HISTORY -->

 Few other companies have contributed to our economy at such an incredible rate.
-Despite the progress, the mystery of semiconductors never really went away.
-The difficulty slowly morphed into trying to comprehend the enormous complexity of the manufacturing processes.
+Despite the progress, the mystery of semiconductors never went away.
+The difficulty morphed into trying to comprehend the enormous complexity of the manufacturing processes.

 Few people can.